Playgrounds and Parks are Open with Social Distancing

 All playgrounds and neighborhood parks, community parks, and sports complexes are open with CDC social distancing of 6 feet in place.

-The City of Frisco provides 49 parks ranging from neighborhood parks to large sports complexes, along with a system of trails.
+The City of Frisco provides 49 parks ranging from neighborhood parks to large community parks, along with a system of trails and natural areas.

 Hope Park at Frisco Commons is designed for kids with all abilities!
 Padded ground and adaptive playground equipment provide a place for anyone to play.